calccrypto/OpenPGP/README.md

 PGPCleartextSignature does not inherit from PGP and cannot read non-Cleartext Signature data.

-The `exec/main.cpp` file provides a simple command line interface, which can be used as examples on how to use the functions.
+The `exec/main.cpp` file provides a simple command line tool, which can be used as examples on how to use the functions.
 A lot of the output was based on/inspired by pgpdump.net and GPG.
 Build the command line program with make.